olibartfast/videocapture/docs/DEPENDENCY_MANAGEMENT.md

 # Dependency Management for VideoCapture

-This document describes the improved dependency management system for the VideoCapture library, which provides a unified approach to managing video processing dependencies.
+This document describes the improved dependency management system for the VideoCapture library, which provides a unified approach to managing video processing dependencies across multiple backends (OpenCV, GStreamer, FFmpeg).

 ## Overview

 The VideoCapture library has been enhanced with a centralized dependency management system that provides:

 - **Centralized Version Management**: All video processing library versions are managed in a single file
+- **Multiple Backend Support**: OpenCV (default), GStreamer, and FFmpeg backends
 - **Dependency Validation**: Automatic validation of installed dependencies
 - **Unified Setup Scripts**: Easy installation of video processing dependencies
 - **Backward Compatibility**: Existing scripts continue to work